sjoh4302/OFFAD/README.md

 # Using OFFAD
 Upon opening OFFAD, users will be presented with the following choices
-- **Open new study** - Select this option to begin clustering a new dataset
+- **New study (no presets)** - Select this option to begin clustering a new dataset
+- **New study (use presets)** - Select this option to cluster new data using the clustering settings from a previous study
 - **Load previous study** - Select this option to view the clustering results from a past dataset and adjust selection of OFF periods.
 Users will be presented with a file navigation window with which to select a previously saved **OFFDATA** variable.
 To learn more of this choice, skip to section E

 # A) Loading data
-After choosing to begin a new study, users will be prompted to enter a number of details to set up the clustering process
+After choosing to begin a new study, users will be prompted to enter a number of details to set up the clustering process.
 - **Dataset name** - Enter a name for this study
 - **VSspec pathin** - Select the matlab workspace containing the scored vigilance states for this dataset.
 Each state should be represented by its own array and named as following: 'w'=wake, 'nr'=NREM, 'r'=REM, 'mt'=movement
 - **Epoch length** - length of scoring epochs in seconds